 This is what we are going to focus on for this series of post.
 We are most interested in investing via financial instruments.
 There are many financial instruments: Bonds, Stocks, Funds, Futures, Options, … You need a broker to use most of these instruments.
 You do not need to know them all.
 But, you probably need to learn about bonds, stocks and funds.
 That is what we are going to cover in the next posts of the series.

 It takes some time to learn about these instruments.
 But it is very important to learn about them if you want to invest.
 You do not have to know everything about them.
 But a good knowledge of them is necessary if you are serious about investing.
 I will try to cover as much as possible about these financial instruments in the next posts.
 This should be your primary tools for investing.

 Even before you know in what instruments you are going to invest, you should know how to invest.
 You should have a strong strategy on how you are going to do it.

 Then, you should always invest towards a goal.
 You need to know how much you need and when you need it.
-It is especially important to know in how long you’ll need the money in.
+It is especially important to know in how long you will need the money in.
 This is very important in finding how much risk you can take.
 Generally, the longer your investment time is, the more risk you can take.

-When you are comparing different investment, it’s very important to minimize the fees.
+When you are comparing different investment, it is very important to minimize the fees.
 Most of the time, there will be several instruments that offer exactly the same things.
 What you want to do is take the one that has the lowest fees.
 This it the thing on which you have the most control.
 By minimizing the fees and diversifying enough, you are going to replicate the market performance, minus the fees.
 The lower the fees, the higher your returns will be.
-Most of time, high fees do not translate into high returns.
+Most of the time, high fees do not translate into high returns.

 If you are serious about investing, you should define your own strong financial strategy.
 You need to set and write a plan on how and why you are going to invest.
 You can do it in the form of your Investor Policy Statement (IPS).
 This will be the detailed plan of your investment goals and strategy.